coroutine/err_supply/README.md

 ## Installation

 Install me from RubyGems.org by adding a gem dependency to your Gemfile.
 Bundler does the rest.

-	gem "err_supply"
+	gem 'err_supply'

-If you want the default javascript handlers, run the install generator from the command line.

-	$ rails g err_supply:install

-This will copy two javascripts files to your project: the latest stable version of the jQuery plugin qtip and a simple $.on() function to modify the view using the information in the err_supply error hash.
+Add the appropriate javascript file to the asset pipeline.
+Err Supply comes with an adapter for Twitter Bootstrap enabled sites.
+Those using other frameworks will need to write a separate adapter based on their framework's interface.

+	#= require err_supply-bootstrap